Ali Sethi: Diasporic identity and culture

 In a 2020 interview with Nirupama Rao, Sethi noted: "I arrived in Harvard in 2002, one year after 9/11 – there was very little 'connectivity' in the world at that time.
 If you wanted to delve into the history of the region, you really had to go to the library.
 I remember being haunted by this question – what does it mean to be Pakistani, to come from an Indo-Muslim context?
 Where do you draw your sense of identity and genealogy, what do you include and exclude?"
 Sethi contends that through his performances at Harvard's Ghunghroo, he found a "scholarly environment [that] could give me a way into my own heritage, a way to convey to people where I was coming from."

-Sethi's music frequently delves into notions of self and identity, particularly in brown history and diaspora culture.
+Sethi's music frequently delves into notions of self and identity, particularly in the context of brown history and diaspora culture.
+In a 2023 interview with Pitchfork, Sethi asserted: "When you live on the fault line of various identities, you want to make something that reflects all of you.
+I just have this undying need to recontextualize things and make unlikely connections."
 He has stated that he sees himself and his music as a "diasporic voice" that caters to "the desire for an identity that makes us feel spiritually whole."

-Living and working in the United States, Sethi claims that a lot of his music is an attempt at "reconciling the tradition of Hindustani classical music that I have always loved, with the contemporary sounds that I hear around me" through "unconventional arrangements."
-He has stated that dividing his time between the US and Pakistan gives him "access to this really interesting tension.
+Sethi claims that a lot of his music is an attempt at "reconciling the tradition of Hindustani classical music that I have always loved, with the contemporary sounds that I hear around me" through "unconventional arrangements."
+He has stated that dividing his time between the United States and Pakistan gives him "access to this really interesting tension.
 I am here but I am also there, I am in the East and in the West, I am a traditional musician but also a cosmopolitan one.
 How do I connect the two experiences without having to choose one over the other?
 It's an eternal question for people like myself."
+Sethi has also shared that living and working in the United States has enabled him to feel more accepted and embrace multiculturalism in a way that he was not able to while growing up, stating: "Multilingual, multi-ethnic, multi-valent identities were celebrated in the Sufi shrines 800 years ago — in Lahore, which was where I was born...and yet growing up I was never really encouraged to think of it that way."

 As an artist, Sethi has been described as "the face of post-colonial Pakistan, reconciling with its checkered past and contextualizing its mysterious future," and his musical style has been described as a "reaffirmation of his post-colonial South Asian identity."